ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started on cv-project

 **Thoughts:** React is a whole new beast to tame, I'm feeling overwhelmed on grasping it but little by little I'm making progress.
 States and props are starting to make more sense to me, and the general flow of data from parent to child

+### Day 95: October 10, 2021

+**Today's Progress**: Started on cv-project

+**Thoughts:** Document flow is data travels down and actions travel up, trying to instill that in my code.
+Figured out how to event handle more but struggling on when to apply what.
+Furthermore, unsure of how I'm supposed to remove and re-render elements